 Learn to use the code of practice

-The IET’s 2-day course offers you the opportunity to learn how to use the Code of Practice directly from some of the professionals who put it together.
+The IET’s 2-day course offers you the opportunity to learn how to use the Code of Practice directly from highly experienced professionals, one of whom helped to put it together.
 There is a strong focus on practical applications and learning to use the self-assessment tool.
 Course registration includes a copy of the Code of Practice.

 Key learning outcomes: